Polynomial: Classification

 Two terms with the same indeterminates raised to the same powers are called "similar terms" or "like terms", and they can be combined, using the distributive law, into a single term whose coefficient is the sum of the coefficients of the terms that were combined.
 It may happen that this makes the coefficient $0$.

 Polynomials can be classified by the number of terms with nonzero coefficients, so that a one-term polynomial is called a monomial, (Note: Some authors use "monomial" to mean "monic monomial".
 See Knapp, Anthony W. (2007).
 "Advanced Algebra: Along with a Companion Volume Basic Algebra") a two-term polynomial is called a binomial, and a three-term polynomial is called a trinomial.
 A polynomial with two or more terms is also called a multinomial.

 A real polynomial is a polynomial with real coefficients.
 When it is used to define a function, the domain is not so restricted.
 However, a real polynomial function is a function from the reals to the reals that is defined by a real polynomial.
 Similarly, an integer polynomial is a polynomial with integer coefficients, and a complex polynomial is a polynomial with complex coefficients.

 A polynomial in one indeterminate is called a univariate polynomial, a polynomial in more than one indeterminate is called a multivariate polynomial.
 A polynomial with two indeterminates is called a bivariate polynomial.
 These notions refer more to the kind of polynomials one is generally working with than to individual polynomials; for instance, when working with univariate polynomials, one does not exclude constant polynomials (which may result from the subtraction of non-constant polynomials), although strictly speaking, constant polynomials do not contain any indeterminates at all.
 It is possible to further classify multivariate polynomials as bivariate, trivariate, and so on, according to the maximum number of indeterminates allowed.
-Again, so that the set of objects under consideration be closed under subtraction, a study of trivariate polynomials usually allows bivariate polynomials, and so on.
+Again, so that the set of objects under consideration is closed under subtraction, a study of trivariate polynomials usually allows bivariate polynomials, and so on.
 It is also common to say simply "polynomials in $x,y$, and $z$", listing the indeterminates allowed.